glassdb/webEditionHome/docs/install/gettingStartedWithTode.md

 [start the stone and netldi processes][2].
 Once you've got your netldi started return to this document.

+If you haven't already [forked and cloned the Web Edition Home repository][9], now is a good time to do so, as well.

 ## Download tODE Client
 Once GemStone is up and running, you will need a tODE client.